goldingn/gpe/README.md

 # Gaussian process everything

 gpe is an R package implementing a Gaussian process (GP) statistical modelling framework.
 The aims of the project are to provide *some* of the functionality of fully featured GP toolboxes available in other languages, such as [GPy](https://github.com/SheffieldML/GPy) for python and [GPstuff](http://becs.aalto.fi/en/research/bayes/gpstuff/) for MATLAB.
+Mostly though it's about communicating the power of the GP approach to an applied statistical audience.

 ## Why?